apache/yetus/asf-site-src/source/documentation/in-progress/precommit/advanced.html.md

 ## Configuring for Other Projects

 It is impossible for any general framework to be predictive about what types of special rules any given project may have, especially when it comes to ordering and Maven profiles.
-In order to direct test-patch to do the correct action, a project `personality` should be added that enacts these custom rules.
+In order to direct test-patch to do the correct action, a project personality should be added that enacts these custom rules.
+Personalities are loaded from the `.yetus/personality.sh` file.
+It is expected to define one or more additional functions that either influences the rest of the framework.

-A personality consists of two functions.
-One that determines which test types to run and another that allows a project to dictate ordering rules, flags, and profiles on a per-module, per-test run.

-There can be only **one** of each personality function defined.
+    NOTE: Any definitions of functions there will also act as a "patching" mechanism, overriding any other functions defined as replacable in the precommit API.

 ## Global Definitions